raniejade/godot-kotlin/docs/src/doc/user-guide/signals.md

 ```

 ## Emitting
-Every signal have an `emit` method which can be used to emit it.
+Every signal has a `emit` method which can be used to emit it.

 ```kotlin
 signalReverseChanged.emit(false)